School of Medicine

 Expertise Summary

-My current expertise is in utilising routinely collected data to determine health and hearing-related health outcomes for children with hearing loss.
+My current expertise is utilising routinely collected data to determine health and hearing-related health outcomes for children with hearing loss.

 Teaching Summary